 So all this begs the question: What exactly is the McRib?
 McDonald's describes the contents of the famed sandwich as "seasoned, boneless pork slathered in smoky, tangy barbecue sauce, topped with slivered onions and tart pickles," but that's just marketing.
 We do know one thing: It's not pork rib meat.
 It's mostly meat from the pork shoulder.

 It's called restructured meat, and the food processing technique was created by the U.S. Army in the 1960s to lower its food costs.
 These new meats were added to MREs for troops.
 So essentially, the McRib is made of pig parts (including boneless pork picnic shoulder) pressed into the iconic McRib shape with some barbecue sauce added for flavor.

-McDonald's did allow the late Grant Imahara, former co-host of "MythBusters," behind the scenes in 2014 with Virginia teacher Wes Bellamy.
+McDonald's did allow the late Grant Imahara, former co-host of the show "MythBusters," behind the scenes in 2014 with Virginia teacher Wes Bellamy.
 Bellamy's tweet about how unappetizing the meat looked caught McDonald's attention.